 • Pay you, with the expectation you will pay the lender

-Once someone has paid off your student loans, it’s as if you had paid them off yourself.
+But if someone pays off your debt, is that income?
+Once another person has paid off your student loans, it’s as if you had paid them off yourself.
 You would not have any tax liability.

 Other Options to Pay Off Student Loans

-Not everyone has a benefactor, and that’s OK.
+Not everyone has a benefactor, of course.
 While someone taking your student loan balance down to zero can seem like a dream, there are realistic ways to ease the burden of student loans, no third party required.

-The strategies include student loan refinancing, student loan consolidation and, in some cases, student loan forgiveness.
+These strategies include student loan consolidation, student loan refinancing, and in some cases, student loan forgiveness.

-If you hold federal student loans and stop paying them, part of your wages could be garnished.
-Your tax refund could be withheld.
+If you hold federal student loans and stop paying them, part of your wages could be garnished, and your tax refund could be withheld.
 If you default on a private student loan, the lender might file a suit to collect from you.

-In other words, coming up with a repayment plan will be beneficial.
+In other words, coming up with a repayment plan is crucial.

 What Is Student Loan Consolidation?